Ikuze/another-graphite-reporter/README.md

   *  "result": the result of the build at the moment of the reporting.
 If used in the "post" section, it will report the final result of the build.
 If not, you need to handle the result by yourself.
 It reports a "1" only for the actual result.
   *  "tests": reports the number of failed, skipped and total test cases executed in the build.
 Be aware that the "passed" test number needs to be calculated: passed = total - skipped - failed.

 - **fail**: Boolean.
 Whether to fail the build or not if there is a problem reporting to the graphite server.
-If it is set to true, the build will continue ok no matter what.
+If it is set to false, the build will continue ok no matter what.